aldo-gutierrez/bitmasksorter/README.md

 - The last 16 bits are done using CountSort while doing RadixBitSort in each thread
 - In total 23 bits are processed only the ones in the bitmask

+# Stability
+int[] sort in java use a not stable algorithm, it doesn't make sense to have a stable algorithm.
+Object[] sort in java is a stable algorithm, so ObjectSorter has the parameter setStable but that uses more memory offcourse

 # Speed
 Most of the algorithms are faster than the Java default and Parallel sorters in most of the cases

-# Stability
-int[] sort in java use a not stable algorithm, it doesn't make sense to have a stable algorithm Object[] sort in java is a stable algorithm, so ObjectSorter has the parameter setStable but that uses more memory offcourse

 ###Example 1: